tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/控制台指南/媒资管理/视频管理/上传视频_intl_en.md

 ## Overview
-This document describes how to upload videos through the VOD Console, including local upload and video pull.
+This document describes how to upload videos through the VOD console, including local upload and video pull.

 >!
 >- Formats such as WMV, RM, MOV, MPEG, MP4, 3GP, FLV, AVI, and RMVB are supported.